MG977/GIS4schools-RS/_build/html/_sources/rs_fundamentals.rst.txt

 - **Multispectral:** usually 2 - 30 bands,
 - **Hyperspectral:** usually > 100 bands.

-Multispectral and hyperspectral cameras produce multiband images.
+Multispectral and hyperspectral cameras produce multiband grayscale images.
 That is to say, a multitude of greyscale images - *collected at the same time* - recording the reflected sunlight in a specific range of wavelengths (i.e. the spectral bands) (:numref:`Fig7_SAT`). |br|
-**In other words, a multiband image describes the intensity of the different “colours” sensed, from VISIBLE (400 nm) to SHORT-WAVE INFRARED (3,000 nm).**
+**In other words, a multiband image describes the intensity of the different “colours” sensed in different regions of the electromagnetic spectrum.**

 .. _Fig7_SAT:
 .. figure:: /Figure/Fig7_SAT.png

-	A multispectral image.
+	Example of multiband image.

 .. note:: In photography, spectral bands are usually called **colour channels**.
 But they are the same. |br|
 	A smartphone takes pictures in only 3 VISIBLE channels: